Spain kicks off bank clean-up, takes over another lender

 The government said on Thursday it had secured the private investment it needed to get its 'bad bank' going, with most of the capital coming from the country's top lenders, except for BBVA (BBVA.MC).

-The asset management company, known by Spanish acronym Sareb, will house rotten real estate loans and properties from Spain's most ailing lenders, including four nationalised banks that need 37 billion euros (29.93 billion pounds) in European aid.
+The asset management company, known by Spanish acronym Sareb, will house rotten real estate loans and properties from Spain's most ailing lenders, including four nationalized banks that need 37 billion euros ($48.25 billion) in European aid.

 At the same time, Spain's government is in the process of taking over more banks or taking minority stakes in small lenders, as many struggle to find the capital they need to cope with their real estate woes and an economic downturn.